Flexible spinal orthoses such as corsets and belts are commonly used in the treatment of back problems.

 Following types of flexible spinal orthoses are used.

-This is a prefabricated belt 5.1 cm to 10.2 cm (2 in to 4 in.) wide which encircles the pelvis between the iliac crests and the trochanters.
+This is a prefabricated belt 5.1 cm to 10.2 cm (2- 4 in.) wide which encircles the pelvis between the iliac crests and the trochanters.
 Perineal straps may be provided to prevent upward displacement.

 Sacroiliac belt stabilizes sacroiliac joints.